 Now that Toronto has become a hotbed for artificial intelligence development, the competition to hire people with training and experience in AI development is fierce.

 In fact, Canada has a chance to monopolize the artificial intelligence industry, which will create many high-paying jobs with spillover effects for the middle class.

-It’s not enough to be a great coder.
-These roles require higher-order critical, creative and innovative thinking.
+Development roles in artificial intelligence require higher-order critical, creative and innovative thinking.

-People with high emotional intelligence, who love to collaborate (especially on Github), have the advantage now.
+People with high emotional intelligence, who love to collaborate (especially on Github), have a big advantage.

-By doubling the number of robots in their warehouses, Amazon was able to provide a better customer experience with faster order fulfillment.
-Happy customers buy more products which makes Amazon to grow and hire more people.
+Amazon proves that robots and automation do not always displace employees.
+By doubling the number of robots in their warehouses, Amazon provides a better customer experience with faster order fulfillment.

 Thanks to this virtuous cycle — more robots > happy customers > growing demand > more jobs for people — Amazon has increased their human workforce by 30-50% year over year.